South Dakota Private Investigator License

 Although there aren’t any state-level investigation associations in South Dakota, you can still join a national organization.
 We suggest one of the following:

-- National Association of Legal Investigators (NALI)
+• National Association of Legal Investigators (NALI)

-- United States Association of Professional Investigators (USAPI)
+• United States Association of Professional Investigators (USAPI)

-- World Association of Professional Private Investigators (WAPI)
+• World Association of Professional Private Investigators (WAPI)

-- National Council of Investigation and Security Services (NCISS)
+• National Council of Investigation and Security Services (NCISS)

-Also, depending on the services you plan to offer, there may be other organizations you can join.
-For example, the South Dakota Claims Association or an organization in a neighboring state.
+Also, depending on the services you plan to offer, there may be other organizations you can join—for example, the South Dakota Claims Association or an organization in a neighboring state.

 Training and Education

 Even though a South Dakota Private Investigator License is not required, you still need to know what you’re doing.
-If you don’t have experience in the military or law enforcement, it makes sense to complete a degree program (such as Criminal Justice) or complete an investigation training course.
+If you don’t have experience in the military or law enforcement, it makes sense to complete a degree program (such as Criminal Justice) or an investigation training course.
 Visit our Training Resources page for information on various training programs.

 Licensing Requirements for the Other States: If you need to learn about licensing requirements in other states, check out the Private Investigator Licensing Handbook.